DiscreteTom/amazon-q-developer-batch-register/README.md

-# Batch Register Amazon Q Developer Pro Account For Kiro
+# Batch Register Amazon Q Developer Pro Account

+> [!IMPORTANT]
+> Registering Amazon Q Developer Pro is no longer the recommended way to use Kiro.
+Please [subscript to Kiro's enterprise billing](https://kiro.dev/enterprise/) directly.

 This script allows you to create multiple users in AWS IAM Identity Center from a CSV file and automatically subscribe them to Amazon Q Developer.